girst/viper-mirror-of-git.gir.st/README.md

 ## Dependencies

+You'll need either a terminal emulator with good Unicode (Emoji) support and a compatible font, or an actual DEC VT220 to fully enjoy the graphics of this game.
+This is what I'd recommend:

  - A VTE based terminal (like GNOME Terminal and a whole bunch of others)
  - Google Noto's Color Emoji Font (Fedora: `google-noto-emoji-color-fonts.noarch`)

 ## Keybindings

-hjkl or cursor keys move the snake. r to restart, p to pause, q to quit.
+`h`, `j`, `k`, `l` or cursor keys move the snake.
+`r` to restart, `p` to pause, `q` to quit.

 ## TODO